Improving the Targeting of Preventive Health Subsidies through Vouchers in Western Kenya

 From 2007-2008, researchers tested the impact of different prices and delivery methods on take-up and use of dilute chlorine solution in western Kenya.
-Researchers recruited 1,118 parents of children aged 6 to 12 months, an age group at high risk of mortality due to diarrheal disease, from the waiting rooms of four rural maternal and child health clinics.
+Researchers recruited 1,118 parents of children aged six to twelve months, an age group at high risk of mortality due to diarrheal disease, from the waiting rooms of four rural maternal and child health clinics.
 While they were at the clinic, researchers asked participants a series of questions about their current water treatment practices, knowledge of waterborne diseases and diarrhea prevention, and child health.
 They were then randomly assigned to one of three groups:

 Researchers conducted a follow-up survey at participants’ homes three to five months after their clinic visit to evaluate the impact of different prices and effort required to obtain water treatment solution on take-up and usage of the product.

 Results and policy lessons

 Take-up: While nearly every participant accepted the free solution, only 52 percent of participants purchased a bottle at the subsidized rate, and few purchased more than one (one bottle lasts the average household about a month).
 Take-up among participants who received vouchers was higher: 85 percent of households redeemed at least one voucher, with 40 percent of all monthly vouchers redeemed.